Skip to content

 output = pipe(doc)

-from healthchain.io import CdaConnector
+from healthchain.io import CdaAdapter

 from healthchain.models import CdaRequest

-cda_data = CdaRequest(document="<CDA XML content>")
+cda_request = CdaRequest(document="<CDA XML content>")

-output = pipe(cda_data)
+output = adapter.format(processed_doc)

 3. Use Prebuilt Pipelines